Skip to content

 Anatomy:

 • @severity is info, warn, or error.
+Defaults to warn if omitted.

-• @description explains what is being checked.
+• @description explains what is being checked (optional but recommended).

-• @recommendation says how to fix it.
+• @recommendation says how to fix it (optional but recommended).

 • Body: a LINQ query against the schema.
 Here we look for classes in the repository namespace that are not abstract and whose name does not end with "Repository".